DarkKirb/homepage/source/_posts/Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge.md

 {% image Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge/spearow.webp %}
 {
     "widths": [[768, 256], [769, 512]],
     "alt": "The pokédex page for Spearow, the Tiny Bird Pokémon.
 It is 1ft tall and 4lb heavy.
 Inept at flying high.
-However, it can fly around very fast to protect its territory"
+However, it can fly around very fast to protect its territory", "pixelArt": true
 }
 {% endimage %}